Tax Law Changes for 2026

 - Head of Household: $23,650 (up from $21,900 in 2024)

-This credit provides significant relief for families and can substantially increase your refund.
+This $200 increase (from $2,000 in previous years) provides additional relief for families and can substantially increase your refund.
+The credit will continue to adjust annually for inflation beginning in 2026.

 Retirement Contribution Limits